kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      - Comments
    * - username
      - string
-     - Username for the new admin
+     - username for the new admin
      - Use actual names for easy maintenance, etc.
    * - password
      - string
-     - Password for the new admin
+     - password for the new admin
      -
    * - email
      - string